- What the Bible Says About Physical Health

 How we answer these could indicate the temperature of our spiritual health.
 Jesus spoke very strong words to those who were “lukewarm” in their faith.

 “So then, because you are lukewarm, and neither cold nor hot, I will vomit you out of My mouth.”—Revelation 3:16

 We must not forget our first love (see Revelation 2:4).
 We will have tests and trials.
 They build our character and faith.
-But consider where you go to sort out the chaos and confusion that surrounds you during those times.
+But consider where you go to sort out the chaos and confusion surrounding you during those times.
 You can approach Him with confidence that He is on your side.
 Expectantly wait for His healing hand.

-Align Yourself with God’s Promise of Spiritual Health
+Live to Glorify God by Aligning Yourself with God’s Promise of Spiritual Health

 - “I wait for the Lord, my soul waits, and in His word I do hope.”—Psalm 130:5